portorural/ciclos.aguas.ml/home.md

 We collaborate with the development of free technologies and digital security in organizations, movements and social groups in Brazil Latin America, in order to generate processes of sovereignty and technological autonomy.

-> We try to maintain something useful, [in english.
-Click here.](https://ciclos.aguas.ml/en/about) {.is-success}
+> We try to keep something useful in English.
+[Just click here](https://ciclos.aguas.ml/en/about) {.is-success}